Lawson Wight – Chairman

 Lawson entered the chimney sweeping profession in 2000.
 He joined the Guild as he felt the organisation had the most expert members and these were the people he wished to associate with.

 By 2007, Lawson realised that both the Guild and the industry required real change, which could only be achieved by taking a more active role.
-This led to his appointment to the Guild’s Education Committee, and in 2009 he became Public Relations Trustee.
+This led to his appointment to the Guild’s Education Committee, and in 2009 he became Public Relations Director.

 There is also a great deal of work to do to educate both consumers and those within the industry on many aspects of solid fuel use.
 The current level of incorrect and contradictory information given to consumers regarding appliances, chimneys and fuels means there is a wonderful opportunity for us to set high standards.